iliketwertles/twertlefetch/README.md

 # Twertlefetch
 twertlefetch is a lightweight command-line tool written in Rust that provides system information.

+## NOTES
+if you have more than one dgpu(that is a grapics card) then the printed output might be a bit funky, please share anything weird with me @iliketwertles on discord

 ## Features

 - Displays system information
 - Written in Rust for performance and reliability
+- Currently supports:
+    Alpine(i think)
+    Arch based distros
+    Debian based distros
-- Currently supports Alpine(i think), Arch, Artix, NixOS(should also do nix standalone) and Gentoo Linux distributions
+    NixOS(should also do nix standalone)
+    Gentoo
 - More distributions will be added in future updates (if requested)

 ## Screenshots